endreymarcell/namingthings/src/routes/quotes.md

 > This is so untrue that even its opposite is untrue.

 Meaning that the statement is not simply false but a gross oversimplification of the topic, so it couldn't even be simply true or false.
-This one comes from my mom.
+This one comes from my mom, although it's also generally known as ["not even wrong"](https://rationalwiki.org/wiki/Not_even_wrong).

 > If you're the smartest person in the room, you're in the wrong room.